What support could I get?

 University friends and housemates

-It can be useful to get support from old friends and your family.
-Try:
+However it can be useful, especially if you’re feeling low or experiencing poor mental health, to get support from old friends and your family.

-- Using email or social media – even quick forms of contact, like forwarding jokes, allow you to keep in touch
+- using email or social media – even quick forms of contact, like forwarding jokes, allows you to keep in touch

-- Writing a letter or card – these can feel more personal and be nice for your friends and family to receive
+- writing a letter or card – these can feel more personal and be nice to receive

-- Keeping people up-to-date with what you are doing, so they feel they are still part of your life – you do not have to tell them everything, just let them know what is going on
+- keeping people up to date with what you are doing – so they feel they are still part of your life – you don’t have to tell them everything, just let them know what’s going on.